-Staff recommends approval of the proposed seawall with special conditions addressing future maintenance or modifications and the applicants' assumption of risk.
+Staff recommends approval of the proposed seawall with special conditions addressing future maintenance or modifications, assumption of risk and submittal of "as-built" plans.
+This development has been nearly completed without benefit of a coastal development permit in apparent violation of the Coastal Act.